phbasler/BSMPT/README.md

 The program package can be downloaded at: https://github.com/phbasler/BSMPT

-The documentation is given at: https://phbasler.github.io/BSMPT/
+A short documentation is given at: https://phbasler.github.io/BSMPT/

+Sample input and output files are provided in the directory 'example'.

 Modifications and corrected bugs are reported in the file 'Changelog.md'.

-Sample input and output files are provided in the directory 'example'.

 For additional information, comments, complaints or suggestions please e-mail
 to:  philipp.basler@kit.edu